 Morphology and Texture

-To practice effective application of composite resin veneers and achieve natural looking smiles, it’s important to spend time studying dental morphology including transitional line angles, incisor line angles, and embrasures.
+To practice the effective application of composite resin veneers and achieve natural-looking smiles, it’s important to spend time studying dental morphology, including transitional line angles, incisor line angles, and embrasures.
 Also important are the areas of the affected teeth where light is reflected and deflected.
 Identifying and replicating these natural morphological factors in the restoration is key to producing optimal results.

-Similarly, close attention to texture and development grooves of the patient’s teeth helps ensure natural looking composite veneers.
-Younger teeth tend to have more texture while older teeth have less; assessing the patient’s age and texture of other teeth is helpful.
+Similarly, close attention to the texture and development grooves of the patient’s teeth helps ensure natural-looking composite veneers.
+Younger teeth tend to have more texture, while older teeth have less; assessing the patient’s age and texture of other teeth is helpful.

 Dr. Alves walks through several case studies to demonstrate these morphological references and attention to tooth texture.

 The patient’s satisfaction with the treatment result is, of course, a key factor in any cosmetic restoration.
 Based on the evaluation of morphology and texture prior to treatment, Dr. Alves makes a digital wax-up as well as a 3D printed model of the proposed restorations as he is developing the treatment plan.
 He places the 3D model in the patient’s mouth so they can get a preview of the size and shape of their teeth after treatment.